Be inspired to plan your next solo trip with this list of the best places to visit in Europe as a solo traveller.

 Athens is a wonderful destination for solo travellers.
 Not only is it friendly, welcoming and easy to get around, but it is also home to some spectacular attractions.

-With relatively cheap flights from around Europe and beyond, some great hostels and an excellent range of bars, restaurants and cafes, Athens is an amazing destination for solo travellers taking a weekend break and for those travelling more extensively across Europe.
+With relatively cheap flights from Europe and beyond, some great hostels and an excellent range of bars, restaurants and cafes, Athens is an amazing destination for solo travellers taking a weekend break and for those travelling more extensively across Europe.

-Athens also has some awesome tours that you could take (e.g. Local Food Tours, Street Art Tours) which are a great way to interact with both locals and other travellers.
+Athens also has some awesome tours that you can take (e.g. Local Food Tours, Street Art Tours) which are a great way to interact with both locals and other travellers.

-As Athens has both easy-to-use public transport and taxis, you’ll be able to explore the city safely, and there are some fun days trips that can be taken as tours out of the city too.
+As Athens has both easy-to-use public transport and taxis, you’ll be able to explore the city safely.
+There are also some fun day trips that can be taken as tours out of the city.

 By Maggie of The World Was Here First